watarukumagai-git/opt/peer_review/no2/review_comment.md

 # english review comments
-## [main comments]
-- This paper validates a forcasting/prediction method by being applied in electrical power load data.
-- The prediction method is combined with the CEEMDAN-VMD and DBO-LSTM algorithms.
-- Moreover, it is verified that the prediction performance of this method is superior to several machine learning algorithms through numerical simulation using wind power data.
+- This paper constructs the prediction method by combining with the CEEMDAN-VMD and DBO-LSTM algorithms for electrical power load forcasting task.
+Moreover, it is verified that the prediction performance of this method is superior to several machine learning algorithms through numerical simulation using wind power data.
 - It provides an interesting data through many comparisons, but I think it still needs extensive revisions to be acceptable for publication in terms of originality, creativity, and readability.
 - From this reason, the judgement is "C" (Rereview after major revision).
-- It should be revised according to following major comments and improved as necessary.
+It should be revised according to following major comments and improved as necessary.

-## [major comments]
+## [Major Comments]
 ## major comment1 (General)
 - What is the originality and creativity of this paper?
 - The originality and creativity written in the current manuscript may not reach the level required for publication in this journal for the following reasons: